- Argentina beats Dutch in shootout to reach World Cup final

 In a statement to the newspaper, the Rangers said they were "aware of a situation, but we don't have further comment at this time."

-This was Hamilton’s second alcohol-related relapse in three years.
-In January, 2009, he drank to excess in a bar in Tempe, Ariz.
-Before that, Hamilton said he hadn’t taken a drink of alcohol since Oct.
+This was Hamilton's second known alcohol-related relapse in three years.
+In January 2009, he drank to excess in a bar in Tempe, Ariz.
+Before that, Hamilton said he hadn't taken a drink of alcohol since Oct.
 6, 2005.

-When the Rangers acquired the 28-year-old outfielder from the Cincinnati Reds on Dec.
-21, 2007, they were aware of Hamilton’s off-the-field problems and came out with a “zero tolerance” policy regarding his drinking.
+When the Rangers acquired him from the Cincinnati Reds on Dec.
+21, 2007, they were aware of Hamilton's off-the-field problems and had a zero-tolerance policy regarding his drinking.